This document constitutes our modern slavery and human trafficking statement, as required by section 54(1) of the UK’s Modern Slavery Act 2015.

 As a member of the Mitsubishi Electric Corporation group of companies, we apply the Mitsubishi Electric Group Human Rights Policy1 and Mitsubishi Electric Group Code of Conduct2.
 These include our continuing commitment to respect international standards related to human rights and to respect the law, to act with highest integrity, and always to conduct ourselves with respect for human rights.

-Mitsubishi Electric Corporation, and its UK group businesses, have a whistleblowing system in place for its staff in regard to cases related to human rights infringements.
+Mitsubishi Electric Corporation, and its UK group businesses, have an internal and external whistleblowing system in place.
 This includes protection for whistleblowers.
+Implications in terms of modern slavery can be brought via this system.

 Mitsubishi Electric Air Conditioning Systems Europe Ltd. (“M-ACE”) is a wholly owned subsidiary of Mitsubishi Electric Corporation (based in Japan).